leslie255/lbvm/manual.md

 Note that for `store` instructions, the addressing mode refers to the address of the destination address, unlike `load`, for which the addressing mode determines the location of the source value.

-For this reason `store_dir` and `load_dir` is a small instruction while the other load/store instructions are big instructions.
+For this reason `store_dir` and `load_dir` are small instructions while the other load/store instructions are big instructions.

 ## Instruction set